DFW.com’s best bites 2016: From Havana to Seoul, from Revolver to Cannon

 Revolver Oyster and baked avocado surprise, Revolver Taco Lounge, Fort Worth

-One of my favorites coming from the bar was the Revolver Oyster, a freshly shucked oyster topped with smoked bacon, special spiced butter and serrano pepper, then broiled under a “salamander,” a nickname for a small broiler unit used to finish dishes..
-It was perfection on a half shell; what doesn’t taste better with bacon and butter on it?
+One of my favorites coming from the bar was the Revolver Oyster, a freshly shucked oyster topped with smoked bacon, special spiced butter and serrano pepper, then broiled.
+It was perfection on a half shell.
+What doesn’t taste better with bacon and butter on it?

 The ceviche bar had run out of oysters and I was getting ready to leave when Martinez asked, with a wink, if I wanted to stay.
-He pulled a halved avocado out from under the salamander with the remnants of what was left over from the ceviche bar piled high on top.
-I am not sure what all made it in, but I am sure there was some chopped up Hokkaido scallop along with the bacon and the spiced butter
+He piled high the remnants from the ceviche bar on top of a halved avocado and broiled it.
+I am not sure what all made it in, but I am sure there was some chopped up Hokkaido scallop along with bacon and spiced butter

 Revolver Taco Lounge, 2418 Forest Park Blvd., Fort Worth, 817-820-0122, www.revolvertacolounge.com